pabloguarda/isuelogit/README.md

 # isuelogit

-Stochastic user equilibrium with logit assignment (`sue-logit`) gives an assignment of travelers in a transportation network where no individual believes that he can unilaterally improve his utility by choosing an alternative paths.
+Stochastic user equilibrium with logit assignment (`sue-logit`) outputs an assignment of travelers in a transportation network where no individual believes that he can unilaterally improve his utility by choosing an alternative path.
 A key limitation of `sue-logit` is that it requires to know the parameters of the traveler's utility function beforehand.

-The `isuelogit` package addresses this limitation by solving the inverse problem, namely, estimating the parameters of the travelers' utility function using traffic counts, which an output of `sue-logit`.
+The `isuelogit` package addresses the aforementioned limitation by solving the inverse problem of estimating the parameters of the travelers' utility function using traffic counts, which is the output of `sue-logit`.

 ## Development setup